kbarry91/4th-Year-AI-Project/G00339811-AI/README.txt

 	> Press S Key		- Pop up a player statistic box showing damage and weapon
 	> File reading		- Neural network data is saved in files.
 	> Win condition		- Game is won when player reaches exit sign.
 	> Weapons		- Can be picked up along the game.
 	> Threads Synchr	- Thread are designed to avoid deadlock.

  ===================================================================================================

 * Weapons
+To pick up a weapon walk into it.
 The weapons and there associated damage values used in this game are:
 	- hands	10
 	- sword	20